Cooperative Training of Descriptor and Generator Networks: Cooperative training

-The left diagram in (\ref{eq:m}) illustrates the basic idea.
-In the two diagrams in (\ref{eq:m}), the double line arrows indicate generation and reconstruction in the generator net, while the dashed line arrows indicate Langevin dynamics for revision and inference in the two nets.
-The diagram on the right in (\ref{eq:m}) illustrates a more rigorous method, where we initialize the Langevin inference of $\{X_i, i = 1, ..., \tn\}$ in Step G1 from $\{\hX_i\}$, and then update $W_\G$ in Step G2 based on $\{(\tY_i, X_i), i = 1, ..., \tn\}$.
+In the two diagrams in (\ref{eq:m}), the double line arrows indicate generation and reconstruction in the generator network, while the dashed line arrows indicate Langevin dynamics for revision and inference in the two nets.
+The diagram on the right in (\ref{eq:m}) illustrates a more rigorous method, where we initialize the Langevin inference of $\{X_i, i = 1, ..., \tn\}$ in Step G1 (Langevin inference) from $\{\hX_i\}$, and then update $\alpha$ in Step G2 (reconstruction) based on $\{(\tY_i, X_i), i = 1, ..., \tn\}$.
+The diagram on the right shows how the two nets jumpstart each other's MCMC.

-Algorithm \ref{code:3} describes the cooperative training that interweaves Algorithm D and Algorithm G. See Figure \ref{fig:diagram} for the flow chart of the CoopNets algorithm.
-In our experiments, we set $l_\G = 0$ and infer $X_i = \hX_i$.
+Algorithm \ref{code:3} describes the cooperative training that interweaves Algorithm D and Algorithm G. For ease of reference, we call the algorithm the CoopNets algorithm.
+See Figure \ref{fig:diagram} for the flow chart of the CoopNets algorithm.